 When AHU systems are used to extract stale air from the building, a controlled proportion of this air may be recirculated to avoid having to condition all supplied air.
-AHUs can also incorporate heat recovery mechanisms to extract heat from the air being expelled and use it to heat incoming supply air.
+AHUs can also incorporate heat recovery exchangers to extract heat from the air being expelled and use it to heat incoming supply air.

 Air Handling Units vary considerably in size, capacity and complexity, depending on the job they are designed to perform.